WSU Clark County Extension

 Adaptation:

-This species grows as native all through the inter-mountain west from British Columbia south to Texas from sea level to over 8,000 feet above sea level.
+This Rocky Mountain juniper cultivar does best in cool climates.
 It can tolerate a wide range of site and soil types, other than wet sites.
 It only grows in full sun and can withstand long periods of drought.
+The best color (blue) develops in full sun.

 Pests: